hashicorp/design-system/website/docs/patterns/form-patterns/partials/guidelines/guidelines.md

 ### Form

-A form wraps the content, fields, and actions while simultaneously handling the logic for submitting and action actions performed by the form.
-At a fundamental level, a form also acts as a layout mechanism, adding consistent spacing between sections.
+A **form** acts as a layout mechanism by wrapping the content, fields and actions to apply consistent spacing while simultaneously handling the logic for submitting information and data collected by the fields.

+As a layout mechanism, a form consistenting of more than one section should use a 32px gap in between sections.

 ### Sections

 A **section** occupies the largest hierarchy within the form.
 Sections organize text, fields (inputs, checkboxes, toggles, etc.), and actions into logical groups.
-There should be a 32px vertical gap between each section.
+There should be a 32px vertical gap between each section, enforced the form container.

 ![Example of multiple sections in a form](/assets/patterns/form-patterns/form-sections.png =450x*)